banhpete/Minesweeper-SEI-Project/README.md

-# General Assembly - SEI - Project 1 - Minesweeper Mario NES Edition
+# Minesweeper - Mario NES Edition - General Assembly - SEI - Project 1 -

 Minesweeper Mario NES Edition is a browser based version of the famous Minesweeper game with a Super Mario Bros.
 NES theme.
 This browser based game was created for General Assembly's Software Engineering Immersive (SEI) Program.